ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 If you add Zerto to a vCenter Server instance that has a VMware® ESXi™ server that is in maintenance mode, you must use the Zerto Virtual Manager (ZVM) console.
 Use the pre-populated Zerto Virtual Replication Appliance (VRA) IP address to manually deploy the VRA virtual machine (VM).
 {: note}

-## Ordering Zerto for private-only instances
+## Considerations for ordering Zerto
 {: #zerto_ordering-private-only}

-If you want to add Zerto to a private-only instance, certain requirements must be met.
+When you deploy Zerto, you must configure your own proxy or NAT connection to the public network.

-* You are responsible for setting up your own proxy server to connect to the internet.
+Within 15 days, you must configure the Call Home feature for Zerto.
+If you do not complete the configuration in this timeframe, Zerto blocks certain management activities.
-* You must also configure the Call Home feature for Zerto.

 For more information about Zerto Call Home, see [How to configure Zerto Reporting for Enterprise environments (Call Home)](https://www.zerto.com/myzerto/knowledge-base/zerto-reporting-for-enterprise-environments-call-home/){: external}.

 ## Related links
 {: #zerto_ordering-related}